 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Locate and express the critical, historical, cultural, and technological contexts relevant to creative practice.
+- Locate and express the critical, historical, cultural, and technological contexts relevant to contemporary creative practice

-- Identify and employ processes of discourse, triangulation, and research methodologies in a range of critical and expressive forms.
+- Identify and employ processes of discourse, and research methodologies in a range of critical and expressive forms

-- Construct critical arguments using appropriate forms of professional and creative writings and making.
+- Construct critical arguments using appropriate forms of writings and making

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|